 Discover the Issues

-At this moment, you must be at the root of the meeting, where you are investigating what went right, what went wrong, and what you must do for your future projects.
+At this phase, you must be aware of the roots of the meeting and investigate – what went right, what were the mistakes, and what actions you would take for all your future projects.
 The leader must ask both qualitative (How can we enhance the procurement procedure?) and quantitative (Rate the achievement of the procurement procedure on a scale of 1 to 10) post mortem questions to assist the team inspect each project’s success or issue.

 End the Meeting